elewa-academy/Fundamentals/09-state-components/README.md

         * Learning notes
       * Document your code and functionality
       * Tests for any pure JS, don't worry about the jQuery
-    b.
-Behavioral Specs.
+     * Behavioral Specs.
 A user can ...
         * Change the image for any given project box
         * Choose between a couple style options for the whole site
         * Add new project components to the portfolio by providing:
           * A valid repo name (ie. one you actually have)
           * A valid image url
         * Delete a project component
         * See a pre-selected set of projects on window.onload
         * Change the image for an existing project component
-    c.
-Your source code will have ...
+    * Your source code will have ...
         * A state object containing the info for each project you want displayed on load -> {0: {repo: name, image: url}}.
 This will have only properties, no methods.
         * A file for all user input handlers
         * A file for all pure JS logic